christsven/H.E.A.T/factions/NSPR Volunteer Rifle Contingent.md

 ### Old technology

-Most vehicles in the INDEPENDENT forces are old, salvaged material from soviet stockpiles, inferior to modern equipment.
+Most vehicles in the NSPR forces are old, salvaged material from soviet stockpiles, inferior to modern equipment.

 These vehicle types do have to suffer one of the following modifiers: